4d/docs/website/translated_docs/es/FormObjects/properties_Entry.md

 Most of the time, you can use one of the [built-in filters](#default-entry-filters) of 4D for what you need; however, you can also create and use custom filters:

 - puede introducir directamente una cadena de definición de filtro
 - or you can enter the name of an entry filter created in the Filters editor in the Toolbox.
-The names of custom filters you create begin with a vertical bar (|).
+Los nombres de los filtros personalizados que se crean comienzan con una barra vertical (|).

 For information about creating entry filters, see [Filter and format codes](https://doc.4d.com/4Dv18/4D/18/Filter-and-format-codes.300-4575706.en.html).